 3. Monetary donations.
 Come on, you knew it was coming!
 I’m not going to make that tired, old “for the cost of your daily cup of coffee…” argument.
 I’m going with this:

-I’m riding about 3,000 miles.
-Why not give* a penny a mile?!
-That works out to just $30 for my entire ride!
+Did you know that it takes about $1,550 per year to fund a single mentor to a child for a year?
+A dollar per mile for my trip would more than cover that!
+I’m riding a little under 2,000 miles.
+Why not give* a penny a mile?
+That works out to just $20 for my entire ride!
 For those engineers and anyone else into the metric system, how about one cent per kilometer?
-That works out to a little more than $48, but why not go for the full $50 for the entire ride.
+That works out to a little more than $32, but why not go for $35 or even $50 for the entire ride.
 I hope there are plenty of people out there that could afford a lot more and I would be happy to see you be more generous.
-I also know that for some people, $30 is the difference between paying the water bill this month or not.
-Did you know that it takes about $1,550 per year to fund a single mentor to a child for a year?
-A dollar per mile for my trip could cover TWO!

 The Lone Rider